 As young adolescents move from middle to high school, many parents and school leaders are recognizing problematic patterns of behavior emerging among high school freshman.
 In an attempt to improve the issues among 9th graders, many schools are restructuring their programs so that 9th graders are in a separate setting, apart from the larger high school community.

 Concerns Regarding 9th Graders in High School

 Current Problems Facing 9th Graders in the High School Environment

-As TNMA supports, freshman in the high school setting often experience a number of negative issues, such as:
+As TNMA supports, freshmen in the high school setting often experience a number of negative issues, such as:

 - Many straight-A students experience their first-grade decline